 - Council will accept only one ‘for’ and one ‘against’ on any item of business

 - If several speakers are registered to speak on the same topic, speakers may be approached by staff to submit a combined submission.

 Public Forums submissions will be confirmed as soon as possible prior to the Council meeting following consideration being given to the urgency of each of the submissions by the Lord Mayor (or his/her delegate) in consultation with the Chief Executive Officer.

-Speakers usually present their Public Forum to the Council meeting in person, but whilst the Council is meeting remotely (due to the coronavirus crisis), accepted submissions will be read to the meeting by the Lord Mayor.
+Speakers usually present their Public Forum submission to the Council Meeting in person.
+The Council Meeting commences at 6:30pm.
+Public Forum submissions are heard at Item 9 on the Agenda.
+If the Council Meeting is held remotely (due to the coronavirus crisis), submissions will be read to the meeting by the Lord Mayor.

 Public Participation at Council Meetings

 For more information, please contact the Governance Unit on (02) 9806 5310.